 Industry Partnerships – Plenty

-Last month vertical-farming company Plenty Unlimited Inc. announced it had signed an agreement with Albertsons Companies, Inc. as they planned to provide their shoppers in more than 430 stores across California with Plenty’s fresher and more flavorful greens.
+Vertical-farming company Plenty Unlimited Inc.has signed an agreement with Albertsons Companies, Inc. as they planned to provide their shoppers in more than 430 stores across California with Plenty’s fresher and more flavorful greens.

 The companies are leading the industry by participating in a new partnership model to deliver consumers fresh produce all year long.
 The startups operation uses data analytics, machine learning and customized lighting as well as wind and solar power to provide 100% of the farm’s energy.
 The current Plenty farm is able to grow 1 million plants at a time and is designed in such a way to use less than 1% of land and 5% of water compared to conventional farming.